phs/sauce/README.md

 In Sauce, one defines _bindings_ that map interface types to implementation types.
 Each binding is declared in the context of a _module_ which is used to organize and refer to collections of bindings at a time.
 Modules may be function pointers, or classes providing a certain `operator()`.
 Groups of modules may be used together, to avoid duplicate bindings.

 At runtime, one collects desired modules into a _modules_ object, which produces _injectors_.
 One can then ask an injector to _provide_ a value (instance) of a desired type (again supplied as a template parameter.)
 When providing a value, implicit transitive dependencies are provided as well.
-All values are exchanged with shared pointers (`std`, `std::tr1` and `boost` `shared_ptr`s are supported) and the injector takes care of _disposing_ the value when the smart pointer deletes itself.
+All values are exchanged with shared pointers (`std`, `std::tr1` and `boost::shared_ptr`s are supported) and the injector takes care of _disposing_ the value when the smart pointer deletes itself.

 Requesting the injector for an unbound type results in a runtime exception.